shawn-p-m/Web-Dev-Essentials/README.md

 - Extra
   - What the bleep is AJAX?
     - AJAX is the act of sending http requests to a server without reloading your client webpage

+- Practice some JavaScript inside a real project!
+  - CD into newschool-setup
+  - Open the folder of this cloned repository in VSCode
+  - Use Git Bash terminal in VSCode (make sure it is the Git Bash terminal you are using)
+  - CD into "newschool-setup" like so: `cd newschool-setup` in terminal
+  - Run `npm install` in terminal
+  - Run `npm run serve` in terminal